 Eric Dean—who’s magnificent Merlyn Formula Ford restoration remains one of the most popular posts here on The Chicane—is nearly finished with the restoration of his first racing car: A 1968 ASP MKIII Formula Vee.
 It must have him feeling nostalgic because he’s finally relented in my frequent pleas that he start writing about his racing in Formulas Ford and Vee, and his restorations.
 This is the first part of a series he’s begun on his relationship with this racing car and her subsequent restoration.
 I’ll see the car in person at the end of the month and while I’ve spent a great deal of time around this car, both when Eric first picked it up and helping him in the pits over the past several racing seasons, I’m a bit giddy to see how it turns out.
 Ok that’s enough from me, let me hand it over to Eric.

-It was time to do a proper restoration of my old formula vee.
 It was tired, worn and I was starting to feel like my car was the roach among all the beautifully prepared vees I race with in the VSCDA.
 The car is a 1968 ASP MK III, originally built by Wayne Purdy, a former Beach FV employee.
 The ASP was 1 of 6 or so vees Wayne built before moving on to other racing ventures.
 This car was raced by a gentleman named Robert Samm very successfully in the southwestern United States and Mexico, claiming at least 3 national titles in Mexico in the MKIII.

 I acquired the ASP in the winter of 2004 sight unseen.
 I knew I wanted to go vintage vee racing but admittedly didn’t do as much research as I should have prior to making the purchase.
 I was taken by the story and esthetics of the little known ASP rather than the proven race worthiness.
 A more rational man may have sought out a Lynx or a Zink, brands that dominated FV in the late 60s.
 I discovered the ASP on a racing classifieds website and the price was right… or so I thought.
 As it turns out it was just further proof that you get what you pay for.